JB DeRosa

-JB DeRosa (born April 14, 1991) is an American professional basketball referee for the Cleveland Cavaliers of the National Basketball Association (NBA), wearing number 62.
-As of the 2020-21 NBA season DeRosa has officiated 192 regular-season games and one playoff game.
-He is in his fifth season as an NBA referee.
+JB DeRosa (born April 14, 1991) is an American professional basketball referee for the National Basketball Association (NBA), wearing number 22.
+As of the 2021–22 NBA season, DeRosa has officiated 256 regular-season games and 3 playoff games.
+He is in his sixth season as an NBA referee.
 DeRosa is the son of former NBA official Joe DeRosa.

 Early life

 DeRosa was born on April 14, 1991, in Paducah, Kentucky.
 He graduated from GlenOak High School in Plain Township, Ohio.

 Officiating career

 At 13-years-old DeRosa began his officiating career by refereeing local CYO and local recreational leagues in the Canton, Ohio, area.
-He officiated women's college basketball from 2009 to 2013 and men's college basketball from 2014 to 2017.
+From 2009 to 2013, DeRosa officiated women's college basketball games in the Big East and Atlantic 10 conferences.
+DeRosa then officiated men's college basketball from 2014 to 2017 working in the SEC and Conference USA.
 DeRosa spent five seasons officiating for the NBA G League, where he worked the NBA G League Finals in 2016 and 2017.
-As of the 2020-21 NBA season DeRosa has officiated 192 regular-season games and one playoff game.
-He is in his fifth season as an NBA referee.
-On January 2, 2023, he officiated a game in which Donavon Mitchell scored 71 points against the Chicago Bulls.
+As of the 2021-22 NBA season DeRosa has officiated 256 regular-season games and 3 playoff games.
+He is in his sixth season as an NBA referee.
+On January 2, 2023, he officiated a game in which Donovan Mitchell scored 71 points against the Chicago Bulls.